dpark7404/Analysis-on-Recipes-and-Rating-Dataset/README.md

 ### Bivariate Analysis

-For our bivariate analyses it should be noted that we created a new column called 'calories_category' that uses bins to categorize all calories in amounts of 300 and a new dataframe called count_season_calories_df that is used in our plot.
+For our bivariate analyses it should be noted that we created a new column called 'calories_category' that uses bins to categorize all calories in amounts of 300 [(0,300], [300, 600], [600,900], [900, inf)] and a new dataframe called count_season_calories_df that is used in our plot.

 1. Our first analysis uses a scatter plot that takes in 'calories_category' and index name 'recipe_count'.
 From the resulting plot we can see a clear variation among the seasons and calori categories.
 Fall seems to be the most consistently lowest among the four while winter seems to be consistently the highest.

 2. Our second analysis uses a violin plot that takes in 'season' and 'calories'.
 The graph shows that Summer seems to be the most uniform in comparison to the other seasons.
 While Winter has a more erratic structure.
 Fall and Spring seem to be the closest in terms of seasons vs calories

+### Interesting Aggregates

+Our visual examples show interesting trends and plots so far, but we want different reliable analyses and

+## Missingness Assessment
+### NMAR Analysis

+### Missingness Dependency

+## Hypothesis Testing